dkpro/dkpro-tc/pages/DKProTcWiringExperiments_1_0_0.md

 ### Anatomy of a DKPro TC experiment

-Using the `ExperimentBuilder` as described in [Basics](https://github.com/dkpro/dkpro-tc/blob/gh-pages/pages/DKProTcBasics_1_0_0.md) wires an experiment and creates all necessary information.
-We briefly discuss here the necessary steps without using the `ExperimentBuilder` to create an experiment: All information is provided in a DKPro Lab data type called a `Dimension`:
+Using the `ExperimentBuilder`, as described in the basic section, wires an experiment and creates all necessary data structures to execute an experiment.
+We briefly show here the necessary steps without using the `ExperimentBuilder` to create an experiment: All information is provided in a DKPro Lab data type called a `Dimension`.
+Each piece of information is provided in an own dimension which are identified by their name and put into a `ParameterSpace`.
+This parameter space is then provided to an experimental setup, which is executed by `DKPro Lab`.
+In some cases it might become necessary to work with dimensions but for the regular setups, using the `ExperimentBuilder` is sufficient.

 {% highlight java %}
 // Defining the readers that read the data that we use in an experiment